Baby Constipation

 Why you shouldn’t give your baby sugar water for constipation

-It’s not advisable to give your baby sugar water as a remedy for constipation.
-In fact, adding sugar or sweeteners to your child’s diet should be avoided until they’re at least four years old due to the risk of tooth decay13.
+It’s never advisable to give your baby sugar water as a remedy for constipation.
+In fact, adding sugar to your child’s diet should be avoided due to the risk of tooth decay11.

-At the end of the day, baby constipation is not uncommon and is usually nothing to worry about.
-In most cases, by trying the tips above you’ll see an improvement in your baby’s condition, but remember that it may take a couple of days to get things moving again.
+If you’re worried about baby constipation, and you’re unsure about what you should be including in your baby’s diet to help, it’s worth having a chat with your health visitor or other healthcare professional to get the advice that you need.
+At the end of the day, baby constipation isn’t uncommon and is usually nothing to worry about.
+In most cases, by trying the tips above you’ll see an improvement in your baby’s condition but remember that it may take a couple of days to get things moving again.

 If things don't improve, speak to your health visitor, pharmacist or GP for more information and next steps and solutions.